A Survey on Graph Neural Networks and Graph Transformers in Computer Vision: A Task-Oriented Perspective: Vision + Language

 \section{Vision + Language}

-In addition to single modality, there has been growing interest in applying GNNs to vision-and-language tasks, such as visual question answering~\cite{antol2015vqa}, visual grounding~\cite{kazemzadeh2014referitgame}, and image captioning~\cite{farhadi2010every}.
-GNNs facilitate modeling the structure of visual and linguistic components to help with cross-modal semantic alignment and joint understanding.
+In addition to a single modality, there has been growing interest in applying GNNs to vision-and-language tasks, such as visual question answering~\cite{antol2015vqa}, visual grounding~\cite{kazemzadeh2014referitgame}, and image captioning~\cite{farhadi2010every}.
+GNNs facilitate modeling the structure of visual and linguistic components to help with cross-modal semantic alignment and joint understanding, which are mainly utilized to (i) learn the spatial or semantic relation between visual components, such as detected objects in images~\cite{teney2017graph}; (ii) model the dependencies among noun phrases in the input questions or expressions~\cite{bajaj2019g3raphground}; (iii) learn the relation among both images and texts jointly by combining the above two methods or performing graph convolution on the language-conditioned visual graph~\cite{yang2019cross}.